ImNotDarren/CarPricePrediction/documents/MVP.md

 ## Moduling
 The moduling part is done in [this file](/car_price_prediction.ipynb).
-I have the data cleaned and have built some modules with the data.
+I have the data cleaned and have built some models with the data.